-- nt packs clean, dry and intact until use - If any of the indicators have not passed or the instrument pouch appears punctured, wet or damaged by water, the instruments are not sterile and should not be used.
+- Keep sterile instrument packs clean, dry and intact until use 2.
+If any of the indicators have not passed or the instrument pouch appears punctured, wet or - damaged by water, the instruments are not sterile and should not be used.
 Refer to the Midwifery Guide to Reprocessing for an algorithm on managing autoclave failures. - 3.
 If applicable, reassemble instruments at time of use.